lissasimp/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

 This project is about creating a portfolio using Bootstrap and custom styling in CSS.  **I learnt a lot in this project and I feel like my understanding of HTML, CSS, Github and Github Pages has really improved.** I am becoming quicker at debugging my code and know some of the common errors to check first, such as missing divs.
 My confidence is improving.
 Bootstrap has been a really interesting topic to learn about and I am looking forward to using it in future projects.
 This portfolio highlights my work to date as well as the thought processes behind it.
-This portfolio will be added to and developed as my own personal knowledge deepens and I have my projects to showcase to potential employers.
+This portfolio will be added to and developed as my own personal knowledge deepens and I have more projects to showcase to potential employers.

 ## User Story